 - Medical treatment.
 When a negligent driver has caused your bicycle accident injuries, you may seek compensation for all of the medical care necessary for your healing process, hospital bills, physical therapy, and future medical bills associated with the injury.

 - Lost wages & Future Earnings.
 Most bicycle accidents result in injuries that leave victims recovering for weeks or even months and unable to work.
 You may seek compensation to recover those lost wages.
 When life-altering injuries occur, victims may not ever be able to return to work.
 This future loss of earnings may be considered as well.

 - Pain and suffering.
 The emotional and psychological pain of an accident can outlast even the most serious of physical injuries.

 In Virginia, there are strict deadlines for filing a lawsuit.
 In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations.
 However, sometimes special circumstances apply and can alter that deadline.
-It is important to contact an experienced attorney as soon as possible after the accident to protect your rights so that you can receive the maximum settlement for your case.
+It is important to contact an experienced attorney as soon as possible after the accident to protect your rights.